guille-block/TransactionPoolScanner/README.md

 ### How to use it:

 There are many files to try different things, but the main one we should focus on is the pending.js file.
-First, you need to set up your Infura endpoint url (pay attention the connection was established via websocket).
+First, you need to set up your Infura endpoint url (pay attention the connection was established via websocket) in a .env file.
 Second run:

 ```{js}